symphco/raven-pr-reviewer/README.md

 - `OPENAI_API_KEY`: use this to authenticate with OpenAI API.
 You can get one [here](https://platform.openai.com/account/api-keys).
 Please add this key to your GitHub Action secrets.
-- `OPENAI_API_ORG`: (optional) use this to use the specified organization with OpenAI API if you have multiple.
-Please add this key to your GitHub Action secrets.

 ### Models: `gpt-4` and `gpt-3.5-turbo`

-At FluxNinja, we use `gpt-3.5-turbo` for lighter tasks such as summarizing the changes (`openai_light_model` in configuration) and `gpt-4` for more complex review and commenting tasks (`openai_heavy_model` in configuration).
+We use `gpt-3.5-turbo` for lighter tasks such as summarizing the changes (`openai_light_model` in configuration) and `gpt-4` for more complex review and commenting tasks (`openai_heavy_model` in configuration).